prospector-dev/prospector/docs/profiles.rst

 The behaviour of prospector can be configured by creating a profile.
 A profile is a YAML file containing several sections as described below.

-If you have a ``.prospector.yaml`` or ``.prospector/prospector.yaml`` file in the path that prospector is checking, it will automatically be loaded.
+Prospector will search for a ``.prospector.yaml`` file (and `several others <https://github.com/landscapeio/prospector/blob/master/prospector/profiles/__init__.py>_`) in the path that it is checking.
+If found, it will automatically be loaded.
 Otherwise, you can pass in the profile as an argument::

     prospector --profile /path/to/your/profile.yaml